TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-26-new-symplify-4-service-first-approach-yaml-caching.md

     There are no solutions.
 There are only trade-offs
 </blockquote>

-I hear you community, so lets trade! **From ECS 4, you can use Yaml everywhere with syntax you know, behavior from Symfony ecosystem you know and with no need to learn new standard.
+I hear you community, so lets trade! **From ECS 4, you can use Yaml everywhere with syntax you know, behavior from Symfony ecosystem you know and with no need to learn new standard.**

+### How to Migrate?

-**What does that mean for your `*.neon` files?** Well just rename them to `*.yml` and then read about it in [Neon vs. Yaml and How to Migrate Between Them](/blog/2018/03/12/neon-vs-yaml-and-how-to-migrate-between-them/).
+Well just rename `easy-coding-standard.neon` or `easy-coding-standard.yml` and then read about it in [Neon vs. Yaml and How to Migrate Between Them](/blog/2018/03/12/neon-vs-yaml-and-how-to-migrate-between-them/).

 <br>